Athlon1600/makepages/README.md

 ## :file_folder: Website folder structure

 For MakePages to work, it expects a certain folder structure.
 At minimum, it needs `src/pages` directory to read pages from.
-See how it all works in the chart below:
+See how the entire build process works in the chart below:

 ```mermaid
 flowchart TD